markotron/bella-ble/README.md

 }
 ```

- - We'll use the `Refresh` command to refresh the list of scanned devices.
+ - We'll use the `Refresh` command to clear the list of scanned devices.
  - Every time we find a new device, we'll send a `NewScanResult` command along with the scanned device
  data (`ScanResult`).
  - When the *Bluetooth state feedback* detects a change in the bluetooth state (e.g. the user turn